 - Haylage: As its name implies, haylage combines the benefits of hay and forage.
 While the grass used for hay isn’t cut and dried until it is mature, haylage grass is harvested sooner.
 It is also left to wilt and dry for a shorter time, resulting in haylage containing more moisture than hay.
 Haylage has about 45% moisture, while hay holds 20%.

 Horse pellets are made by grinding nutrients into a mash.
 The ingredients can vary depending on the pellet, but most contain grains, minerals, and vitamins.
 The mixture is forced through a machine that divides it into small pellets while simultaneously cooking the mash.

 Pellets are a highly digestible nutrition source because they are tiny in size and contain cooked ingredients.
 Ground and cooked food is easier for a horse to digest than textured grains.

 Can Horses Consume CBD?

 Absolutely!
 Not only is CBD safe for horses, but it’s also beneficial.
 HolistaPet’s CBD horse pellets and oil can reinforce your horse’s digestive system and enhance their usual feed.
-It promotes homeostasis and calm, relaxed feelings that can help horses with eating troubles.oil
+It promotes homeostasis and a calm, relaxed feeling that can help horses with eating troubles.

 Your horse needs plenty of plant material, and CBD comes from the incredibly versatile hemp plant.
 We send our products to a third-party lab to ensure they only contain the most health-conscious compounds.
 You can see the lab results, called certificates of analysis (COAs), for all our products.

-HolistaPet’s products are made with 100% natural, organic, non-GMO ingredients.
-Our CBD horse pellets and oil are rich in omega-3, 6, and 9 fatty acids, all of which are important for your horse’s nutritional needs.
+HolistaPet’s CBD horse products are made with 100% natural, organic, non-GMO ingredients.
+Our CBD horse pellets and horse oil tinctures are rich in omega-3, 6, and 9 fatty acids, all of which are important for your horse’s nutritional needs.